JNRowe/bleeter/README.rst

 If you wish to use the URL expansion option for shortened links, you will need urlunshort_.

+If you would like coloured terminal output for debugging information, then you will need termcolor_.

 No significant effort has been put in to making ``bleeter`` work with Python 3, as few of the dependencies are ported yet.